 It is common knowledge that adults favor other types of organic food, such as dung and mud.

-The process of puddling frequently occurs within the species.
-This is when adults get together in groups to consume the organic nutrients found in mud.
+Puddling frequently occurs within the species.
+This is when adults gather in groups to consume the organic nutrients in mud.

 8. Pipevine Swallowtail

-Battus philenor, also known as the black and blue butterfly, is frequently seen in California.
+Battus philenor, the black and blue butterfly, is frequently seen in California.
 Most Pipevine Swallowtails reside on the eastern coast of the United States.

-The size is the primary distinction between California Pipevine Swallowtails and Eastern Pipevine Swallowtails; other than that, there aren’t many other differences.
+The primary distinction between California Pipevine Swallowtails and Eastern Pipevine Swallowtails is size; other than that, there aren’t many other differences.

 Pipevine Swallowtails in California are typically smaller than those in other parts of the United States.